Produced by

 We are trying to integrate the program more with Canada.
 Right now our format is all in-class but, from next year, we are going to start introducing a hybrid class with mixed delivery.
 This means using the Internet and other technologies to interact with professors and share materials.

-work.
+I hope this hybrid program will help more professionals do an MBA while they work.
 An MBA can change your career completely, just as it has done for me and it is a great chance for professionals to develop themselves and their career.